Annotated list of papers and published standards documents on which I was in the authors list.

 There are a number of studies done on problems seen in the stability of the internet routing structure.
 Prior inter-domain routing measurements include passive analysis of routing table growth and error injection for convergence measurement.
 The measurements in this paper are solely based on passive logging of BGP-4 traffic from measurement points including major European IPS backbone networks and some academic networks.
 The goal is to understand the failures in Internet reachability and excessive route flapping through study of macro effects in the control plane.

-General Switch Management Protocol(GSMP) V3 (RFC 3292)
+RFC3292 - General Switch Management Protocol(GSMP) V3

-General Switch Management Protocol Applicability (RFC 3294)
+RFC3294 - General Switch Management Protocol Applicability

 This set of documents describes the General Switch Management Protocol Version 3 (GSMPv3).
 The GSMPv3 is an asymmetric protocol that allows one or more external switch controllers to establish and maintain the state of a label switch such as, an ATM, frame relay or MPLS switch.
+The GSMPv3 allows control of both unicast and multicast switch connection state as well as control of switch system resources and QoS features.
+It is a component for opening the interface between the control plane and data plane in a decomposed network system architecture.

 Providing connectivity to the Sámi nomadic community